Types of Renewable Energy Sources

 - Electricity generation

 Hydrogen gives up more heat (150 kJ/g) than carbon (32.8 kJ/g) upon burning.
-Burning of hydrogen as an automobile fuel is pollution-free, as only water vapor releases as the combustion product.
-In case of fuel cells, hydrogen reacts with oxygen to run the electric motor, which can be used for electric vehicles.
+The burning of hydrogen as an automobile fuel is pollution-free, as only water vapor releases as the combustion product.
+In the case of fuel cells, hydrogen reacts with oxygen to run the electric motor, which can be used for electric vehicles.

 - More efficient than other fuels as hydrogen has the highest calorific value (amount of heat produced on burning).